nats-io/nats-server/README.md

 The NATS server supports authorization using subject-level permissions on a per-user basis.
 Permission-based authorization is available with [multi-user authentication](#authentication).
 See also the [Server Authorization](http://nats.io/documentation/server/gnatsd-authorization) documentation.

-Each permission grant is an object with two fields: what subject(s) the authenticated user can publish to, and what subject(s) the authenticated user can subscribe to.
+Each permission grant is an object with three fields: what subject(s) the authenticated user can publish to, what subject(s) the authenticated user can subscribe to, and what subject(s) the authenticated user can reply to requests from.
 The parser is generous at understanding what the intent is, so both arrays and singletons are processed.
 Subjects themselves can contain wildcards.
 Permissions make use of [variables](#variables).

 You set permissions by creating an entry inside of the `authorization` configuration block that conforms to the following syntax: